rodhilton/resume/docs/resume_public.md

-*  __Computer Science Teaching Assistant__ - _University of Rochester_ - 2001-2004

-    * Teaching Assistant and Workshop Leader for three different Computer Science classes over 6 semesters.

-    * Led workshops on procedural programming, object-oriented programming, algorithms, run-time analysis, inductive proofs, and data structures.
-Workshop became so popular that it had to be split into two separate sessions.

-    * Helped professors refine their lessons based on student feedback to help focus on problem-areas for students.
-Was partially responsible for one of the highest pass-through rates for the introductory C.S. classes in school history.

-    * Led groups of students in semester projects; responsible for guiding students through UML design work, assigning tasks, and integrating final projects.

 ----
 ## Certifications

 * __Certified ScrumMaster__ -  2009

 * __Sun Certified Java Developer__ - _J2SE 5.0_ -  2008

 * __Sun Certified Web Component Developer__ - _J2EE 1.4_ -  2006

 * __Sun Certified Java Programmer__ - _J2SE 5.0_ -  2005

 ----